TurboWafflz/ImaginaryInfinity-Calculator/README.md

 - `store.store()` - Runs the GUI version of the plugin store

-**Note:** In the GUI search box, you can specify `type:<type>` at the beginning of the query to search for types of plugins.
+**Note:** In the GUI search box, you can specify `type:<type>` anywhere in the query to search for types of plugins.
 You can add a subquery by specifying it after the type.
-Example: `type:plugins discord` to search for only plugins with the keyword of discord.
+Example: `type:plugins discord` to search for only plugins with the keyword of discord or `light type:theme` to search for only themes with the keyword of light.
 Types of plugins include:

-- plugins
+- plugin(s)
-- themes
+- theme(s)

 #### Submitting a plugin
 You can submit a plugin to the store by clicking [here](https://turbowafflz.azurewebsites.net/iicalc/auth).
 The plugin must fit the guidelines which can be found [here](guidelines.md).
 Violating these guidelines may result in your plugins being removed and a permanent ban from submitting plugins.